mountaindewritos/BPTranslateFiles/README.md

 - ArtFect - Server Patcher Legacy
 - Light - Beta Feedback Provider (Discord)

+# Support this Passion Project
-**I would also like to thank the people who donated to my Ko-fi.
+**If you would like to contribute, a simple donation would help the project to continue** **I would like to thank the people who donated to my Ko-fi.
 I appreciate and thank you for your incredible support**

-# Support this Passion Project
-**If you would like to contribute, a simple donation would help the project to continue**

 **Thank you~**